 Under Ordinance 2699, large markets in the City of Steamboat Springs will no longer provide single-use plastic carryout bags and will charge a 20-cent fee for paper bags.

-Plastic Bag Ban and Paper Bag Fee Go Into Effect on OCTOBER 1, 2019.
+The Plastic Bag Ban and Paper Bag Fee went into effect on OCTOBER 1, 2019.

 Sustainability is not an end goal but is a journey that the City of Steamboat Springs is taking to improve the social, environmental and economic conditions in our city and community.
 The City of Steamboat Springs' vision statement specifically includes sustainability and is "to preserve our past while assuring an economically, culturally and environmentally sustainable future.”